kpsdev1/The-Recipe-Blog/README.md

 ### Colour Scheme
-For this site I decide to keep the main color scheme very simple, with the text either being white or black and the navbar backgound and icons being green.
+For this site I decide to keep the main color scheme very simple, with the text either being white or black and the navbar background and icons being green.
-I did also have some button like the delete and cancel buttons red and orange, but the main color scheme of the site was black, white and green.
+I did also have some buttons like the delete and cancel buttons red and orange, but the main color scheme of the site was black, white and green.

 ![colour scheme](readme-docs/images/color-scheme.jpg)
 - - -